- Bryan McCannmember of the Save Kenneth Foster campaign and an activist with the Campaign to End the Death Penalty.

-JUAN GONZALEZ: Three weeks from today a thirty-year-old African American man on death row in Texas is scheduled to be executed.
-Kenneth Foster was sentenced to death ten years ago in a San Antonio court for the murder of Michael LaHood, a white man, in 1996.
+JUAN GONZALEZ: Three weeks from today, a 30-year-old African-American man on death row in Texas is scheduled to be executed.
+Kenneth Foster was sentenced to death 10 years ago in a San Antonio court for the murder of Michael LaHood, a white man, in 1996.

 What makes Foster’s case unique is that he didn’t commit or plan the murder.
 Even the trial judge, the prosecutor and the jury that sentenced him to die admit he never killed anyone.
 Foster is scheduled to be executed under a controversial Texas law known as the “law of parties.”
 The law imposes the death penalty on anybody involved in a crime where a murder occurred.